jpalardy/jpalardy.github.io/_posts/2016-06-16-awk-tutorial-part-3.markdown

 The OFS (Output Field Separator) variable controls what goes between each field.
 I don't use it very much; I usually format the output explicitly.
-But it's _sometimes_ useful and it's good to know.
+But it's _sometimes_ useful, and it's good to know.

 ## Passing in Variables